10 Best Wild Camping Spots in the UK

 In my opinion, Wales is definitely the most overlooked when it comes to wild camping.
 Wales offers some of the most breathtaking scenery on the entire island of Great Britain, particularly in its three national parks – Pembrokeshire Coast, Snowdonia (we’ll talk more about it later), and the Brecon Beacons, whose gorgeous views are very hard to beat.

 The Black Mountains, which extend all the way into England, offer some of the wildest terrains in the Brecon Beacons and are a phenomenal destination for those who are really serious about wild camping.
 Reach Mynydd Bychan, pitch your tent there, and sleep under the stars.
-Or, if you’re feeling a bit more adventurous, hike up to the highest point of the Chwarel y Fan Ridge – Rhos Dirion – for a genuine summit sleep.
+Or, if you’re feeling a bit more adventurous, hike up to the highest point of the Chwarel y Fan ridge – Rhos Dirion – for a genuine summit sleep.

-Another popular hiking route in this part of Wales is the Fan y Big circular walk and one that will take you into the very heart of the Brecon Beacons.
+Another popular hiking route in this part of Wales is the Fan y Big circular walk, and one that will take you into the very heart of the Brecon Beacons.
 Don’t forget to bring your money, though – there’s always a good chance of bumping into one of the local farmers, and these guys rarely skip a chance to ask wild campers for a couple of pounds in return for allowing them to stay on their properties.
 Read our guide to wild camping in Brecon Beacons for more information.

 6. The Cairngorms, Scotland